gwbres/systemctl/README.md

 ## Environment

-`SYSTEMCTL_PATH` custom env. variable describes the absolute location of `systemctl` binary, by default this crate uses `/usr/bin/systemctl`, but that can be customized.
+`SYSTEMCTL_PATH` custom env. variable describes the absolute location path of `systemctl` binary, by default this crate uses `/usr/bin/systemctl`, but that can be customized.

 ## Unit / service operation